soplakanets/gulp-identity/README.md

 ## Possible usage
-Say you need to minify your js file only on production env and want your tasks to be more readable.
+Say you need to minify your js files only on production env and want your tasks to be more readable.

 ```js
 var gulp = require('gulp');